tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 int = Parser parseInt
 ```

 And here’s a simple generic function we can use to run these parsers.
-All this does, is extract the inner function `p` from the `Parser` constructor
+All this does is extract the inner function `p` from the `Parser` constructor:

 ```haskell
 -- >>> parse int "123+456"